ulyantsev/jekyll-personal-page/README.md

 * Find a place for grants
 * Find a place for conferences (only in CV?)
 * Find a place for programms certificates (only in Russian CV?)
+* Find a place for [that](https://rg.ru/2020/09/15/reg-szfo/uchenye-nauchili-kompiuternuiu-programmu-vyiavliat-bolezni-kishechnika.html) and other news